 Deliberate homage, "The Game" is wrestling, Flair's bragging about being the biggest cheater, and Trips (who is a gigantic Flair mark) talked about how people said they were students of "The Game" but he was "The Game".

 On the edition of SmackDown prior to the 2009 edition of Bragging RightsJohn Morrison had a confrontation with his former partner The Miz, mocking Raw and its recent parade of guest hosts, by saying it had become a "poor man's Saturday Night Live" and asking "who's next, Big Bird?".
 Fast forward two years and The Muppets hosted Raw on Halloween.

 Which contained another hilarious hindsight moment; Edge had at one point called Sheamus Beaker.
 So come the Muppets hosting, Beaker and Sheamus meet backstage through a confrontation with Christian, and Sheamus tells Beaker he can't make it to the family reunion.

 In a backstage segment with Trish Stratus, Melina said if she beat her "wouldn't that be a kick in the head?".
-I think this◊ needs no explanation.note Bonus protip: an old storyline friend of Trish's was involved in that picture.
+This◊ needs no explanation.note Bonus protip: an old storyline friend of Trish's was involved in that picture.

 Just before WWE Tough Enough Season 5 premiered, contestant Ariane Andrew said in her promo "I am the next WWE Diva".
 She would be eliminated on the very first episode but then it became even more hilarious when she was signed anyway and also became the first of the contestants to debut on WWE TV in a regular role and make it to WrestleMania.